cyclaero/lccguard/README.md

          sudo launchctl load /Library/LaunchDaemons/lccguard.plist

-From now, on subsequent reboots, the lccguard daemon is launched automatically.
+Then the lccguard daemon would be launched automatically in the course of subsequent reboots.